godaddy/extract-config/CONTRIBUTING.md

 ## Code Documentation

-Ensure that every function in `warehouse.ai` is documented and follows the standards set by [JSDoc].
+Ensure that every function in this project is documented and follows the standards set by [JSDoc].
 Finally, please stick to the code style as defined by the [Godaddy JS styleguide][style].